Amoljadhao247/AmolJadhao/README.md

 # AmolJadhao
-THis is my first Git repository
+THis is my first Git repository.
+Author - Amol Jadhao